alexhambley/alexhambley/README.md

 - 👨🏻‍💻 I am a Software Engineer for the University of Leeds...
 - 👨🏻‍🏫 ... and an Associate Lecturer for the Open University.
 - 🔬 I am also a PhD researcher at the University of Manchester.
-- 👨🏻‍🎓 My research is in Human-Centered AI, looking at how AI can support people...
+- 👨🏻‍🎓 My research is in Human-Centered AI, looking at how AI can support people.
-- 🦮 ...
 This is primarily in the context of web accessibility.
 - 📫 You can also reach me on Twitter (@alexhambley1) and LinkedIn (/in/alexanderhambley).

 <!---